nus-cs2103-AY2223S2/tp/docs/team/bryansendeavour.md

     * What it does: Allows user to add a contact to the contact list.
     * Justification: This feature improves the product significantly because a user can keep track of all the contacts in the contact list.
 This is useful for users who just want to search for the contact.
     * Highlights: This addition is created with future enhancement in mind.
 It required an in-depth analysis of design alternatives.The implementation too was challenging as it required huge additions to the main classes such as UI, Model, Storage and more.
 This addition also required writing a lot of unit testcases.
+  * `linkcontact` Drafted and attempt to implement, picked up by Sean to improve and implement.

 * **Code contributed**: [RepoSense link](https://nus-cs2103-ay2223s2.github.io/tp-dashboard/?search=bryansendeavour&sort=groupTitle&sortWithin=title&timeframe=commit&mergegroup=&groupSelect=groupByRepos&breakdown=true&checkedFileTypes=docs~functional-code~test-code~other&since=2023-02-17)